AndreaFalanti/popnas/README.md

 ## TODO
-- Refactor parts of the code to better use the Tensorflow 2 API (i performed a lazy migration in many parts).
+- Refactor parts of the code to better use the Tensorflow 2 API (i performed a lazy migration in some parts).
 - Improve and tweak best model training script.
+- Improve plots generated.
+- Investigate the "Model failed to serialize as JSON.
+Ignoring... " warning triggered by tensorboard call.
+It seems to not alter the program flow, but it's worth a check.